Skip to content

 • Using one old address.
 Update your mailing address, phone, and email with every program so notices do not get missed.

-• Not asking about safety.
-If a child support, housing, or benefits step could create danger, tell the agency and talk with an advocate.
+• Not naming safety risks.
+If child support, housing, or benefits steps could create danger, tell the agency and talk with an advocate.

 What to do if help is delayed, denied, or closed

 Read every notice.
 Look for the reason, deadline, missing proof, and appeal or fair hearing instructions.
 If it is confusing, call and ask what is missing.
-Write down who you spoke with.
+Write down who you spoke with, the date, and what they said.

 Backup options when a program cannot help